 The next phase in the history of preparedness began in the mid-1970s.
 It was in 1976 that Kurt Saxon coined the phrase “survivalism.”
 It was also during the mid-1970s when Howard Ruff wrote his book, Famine and Survival in America.
-Ruff’s book, based upon the turbulent financial times, helped lay the foundation for many of the concepts that make up today’s modern prepper philosophy.
-At the same time, the start of the contemporary firearms training and competition movement began at the American Pistol Institute (now Gunsite Academy), which was founded in 1976 by USMC Lieutenant Colonel Jeff Cooper.
+Ruff’s book, based upon the turbulent financial times, helped lay the foundational concepts of today’s modern prepper philosophy.
+At the same time, the start of the contemporary firearms movement began at the American Pistol Institute (now Gunsite Academy), which was founded in 1976 by USMC Lieutenant Colonel Jeff Cooper.

 Unfortunately, as the 1980s progressed into the 1990s, the media and a large portion of society began to label people who took preparedness actions negatively.
 The media wrongfully combined anyone and any group who practiced preparedness into one targeted group of wrongdoers.
-Rather than identify people and groups based on their merits, the media used blanket accusations in an attempt to paint all preparedness people as crazy, racist, and anti-government.
-It was an untrue but effective tactic that drove many good but concerned people who engaged in preparedness underground to prepare in secret.
+Rather than identify people and groups based on their merits, the press used blanket accusations in an attempt to paint all preparedness people as crazy, racist, and anti-government.
+It was a deceptive but effective tactic that drove many well-intended but concerned people who engaged in preparedness underground to prepare in secret.

 1999 – Today

 Fortunately, in the late 90s, as the specter of Y2K approached, the media campaign against people who prepared began to soften.
 Y2K was the fear that due to a computer glitch, computers would shut down at the start of the new century.
-This resulted in the mainstream media running stories of potential power grid failures and society shutdown.
-Fortunately, 2000 started off without a hitch, and the prophecies of a Y2K doom never materialized.
+The specter of Y2K resulted in the mainstream media running stories of potential power grid failures and society shutdown.
+Fortunately, 2000 started without a hitch, and the prophecies of a Y2K doom never materialized.

-What did materialize though, was a rebranding of the survivalist movement and preparing for adversity, which resulted in an increased acceptance across society.
-The word “survivalism” was replaced with “prepper,” which turned “survivalists” into “preppers.”
+What did materialize though, was a rebranding of the survivalist movement.preparing for adversity, which resulted in an increased acceptance across society.
+With increased recognition, the word “prepper” replaced the word “survivalism.”
+As it did, “survivalists” became “preppers.”
 That acceptance, while not complete, continued to increase and does so today.
 The terrorist attacks of September 11, 2001, ushered in a new age of ongoing worry and concern with preparing for adversity.
-That level of fear and concern is possibly unmatched in the history of preppers.
+That level of fear and anxiety is possibly the greatest in the history of preppers.

 Media Driven Fear

-This increasing population of preppers is further augmented by the explosion of the Internet.
-With more and more prepper-related websites, blogs, and podcasts becoming accessible, the availability of information is unsurpassed in the history of preppers.
-This allows for beginning preppers to become proficient and prepared within a short period.
+The explosion of the Internet further augments this increasing population of preppers.
+With more and more prepper-related websites, blogs, and podcasts becoming accessible, the availability of information is unprecedented in the history of preppers.
+This availability of knowledge allows for beginning preppers to become proficient and prepared within a short period.
 It also serves to demystify preparedness further, increasing society’s acceptance, further increasing the number of people willing to identify themselves as preppers.

-This has resulted in a widening definition of what is considered as ʺbeing prepared.ʺ Some preppers consider a few days of food and a family emergency plan to be an adequate amount of preparedness.
-Others, however, desire to have a fallback location ready in the event they need to evacuate their family due to a Hurricane Katrina-like event, or a more significant occurrence.
-Regardless of the desired amount of preparedness, one fact holds true today, just as it has through the history of prepping: Any readiness is better than no readiness.
+The willingness for people to identify as preppers is creating a widening definition of what it means to prepare.
+Some preppers consider a few days of food and a family emergency plan to be an adequate amount of preparedness.
+Others, however, desire to have a fallback location ready in the event they need to evacuate their family.
+Regardless of the desired amount of preparedness, there is one constant.
+That constant is that as always, any readiness is better than no preparation.